 This new strategy provides the basis for a financially sustainable business model that will meet the needs of our students, staff and external partners, and equip Ravensbourne to thrive and grow over the longer term.
 As well as our shorter-term aims, the document refers to longer term aspirations and aims to position Ravensbourne so that further growth across education, commercial activity and research are realistic and achievable beyond 2018.5.
 Our plan for implementation

 The document presented here begins with Ravensbourne’s vision, followed by an articulation of the mission as the vehicle by which this will be achieved.
-The values on which the college’s activities are based follows this, along with a description of the four key strategic aims for the 2015 to 2018 period.
+The values on which the university’s activities are based follows this, along with a description of the four key strategic aims for the 2015 to 2018 period.
 Each aim is supported by a number of objectives, with progress against these being assessed against the measures identified in the same section.

 The strategy presented here is only a distillation of the thoughts, images, words and ideas of the people that have been involved in its development, however.
 While the document sets out Ravensbourne’s vision, values and direction for the period ahead at a high level, the process of engaging the institution in its development has enabled staff to think in detail about what actions, structures and processes are needed to deliver the strategy.
-The consultation process has provided the college with a coherent set of material to inform the development of the implementation plan, and a summary is included as Annexe 1.
+The consultation process has provided the university with a coherent set of material to inform the development of the implementation plan, and a summary is included as Annexe 1.
 A more detailed operational plan will be developed following Board of Governors approval of the strategy.

 Professor Linda Drew